Policies

 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
 Review and professional publication articles should also be accurate and objective, and editorial ‘opinion’ works should be clearly identified as such.

 An author should confirm/assert that the manuscript as submitted is not under consideration or accepted for publication elsewhere.
-Where portions of the content overlap with published or submitted content, he/she has to acknowledge and cite those sources.
+Where portions of the content overlap with published or submitted content, they have to acknowledge and cite those sources.

 The Author retains the right to create derivative works and to reproduce, distribute, execute or publicly display their work at conferences and presentations, lectures, and in case of any other professional activity, by acknowledging Cinéma & Cie’s previous publication.

-The Author retains the right to disseminate open access the work, through his or her website or through an institutional or disciplinary, from the publishing on Cinéma & Cie
+The Author retains the right to disseminate their work in open access, through their website or through an institutional or disciplinary platform, from the publishing in Cinéma & Cie.

-The Author, according to the Publisher, renounces to any forms of compensation provided to authors and publishers for no profit photocopying rights and library loan in accordance to the National law in force.
+The Author, according to the Publisher, renounces any forms of compensation provided to authors and publishers for no profit photocopying rights and library loan in accordance with the National law in force.

 Cinéma & Cie welcomes and encourages criticism and debate.

-Cinéma & Cie welcomes readers’ criticisms to works published by the journal and will consider publishing them to foster scientific debate, as long as they are proposed in a timely manner.
+Cinéma & Cie welcomes readers’ criticism of works published by the Journal and will consider publishing them to foster scientific debate, as long as they are proposed in a timely manner.
 The authors of the original works will be given the opportunity to reply to further promote the debate.
 Any criticisms that raise the possibility of misconduct will be further investigated even if they are received a long time after publication.

 Misconduct and unethical behaviour may be identified and brought to the attention of the editor and publisher at any time, by anyone.